 The main agricultural greenhouse gases (GHG) are methane and nitrous oxide.
 Methane is produced in the rumen of the cows by methanogen microbes.

 The management and reduction of greenhouse gas (GHG) emissions is a global effort.
 New Zealand is involved in international agreements for GHG emissions.

 Trees have many attributes.
 Plantings for timber, livestock shelter, shade, fodder, soil conservation, carbon sequestration and biodiversity can deliver significant benefits.

-There are actions farmers are undertaking now, including changes to feeds and fertiliser application, that are helping to lower greenhouse emissions and reduce nitrogen leaching on dairy farms.
+There are actions farmers are already undertaking that are helping to lower greenhouse emissions on farms.